dumplinghusky/PasswordListManager/README.md

 * Celebrity names
 * The name of the website the password is for

 This program is an interactive list generator that will create a password wordlist and can be used in penetration testing and forensic investigations to crack passwords.
+It also is going to be a utility to manage and trim wordlists but those features are still under development.

 ### Usage